outeredge/che-sync/README.md

 ### Additional unison profiles

-You can store one (`default.prf`) or multiple unison profile files in a `.unison` directory within your projects.
+You can store one (`default.prf`) or multiple unison profile files in a `.chesync` directory within your projects.
 Specify `-e UNISON_PROFILE=yourprofilename` to use a non-default profile.

 ## Upgrading